artfisica/documentation/README.md

 ### Help and Support

 We're happy to help out with the software or the documentation.
-You can ask a question or signal an issue on the following contact form at [gitbook.com/contact](https://www.gitbook.com/contact).
+You can ask a question or signal an issue on the following contact form at [gitlab.cern.ch: ATLAS-NA-Tower project](https://www.gitbook.com/contact).

 For CERN users, the Naples Jira project is a good place to post issues and features of the code: [Jira Project](https://its.cern.ch/jira/browse/ATLASNA).